 The planning process for this Town Plan was begun in 2005.
 The 1999 Town Plan was reviewed and updated for current use.
-This document was a revision of the 1992 Town Plan, which was based on a public opinion survey.
-Windham Regional Commission (WRC) Staff reviewed the Town Plan in 2007 and 2008 and actively worked with the Stratton Planning Commission to focus on revisions to the Town Plan in preparation for achieving Regional Approval of the Plan in 2009.
-WRC staff assisted the Planning Commission with 2014 updates with the same objective.
+That document was a revision of the 1992 Town Plan, which was based on a public opinion survey.
+Windham Regional Commission (WRC) staff reviewed the Town Plan in 2007 and 2008 and actively worked with the Stratton Planning Commission to focus on revisions to the Town Plan in preparation for achieving Regional Planning Commission approval of the Plan in 2009.
+WRC staff assisted the Planning Commission with 2014 and 2019 updates with the same objective.

-GOALS, OBJECTIVES AND POLICIES
+GOALS, OBJECTIVES, AND POLICIES